Curriculum

 Resident training is centered at Dartmouth Hitchcock Medical Center.
-This is integrated with offsite rotations at the White River Junction, Vermont, Veterans Administration (VA) Hospital, a 3-month rotation in Pediatric Radiology at Boston Children's Hospital (BCH), and a 4 week course in radiologic-pathologic correlation at the American Institute for Radiologic Pathology (AIRP) of the ACR in Silver Spring, MD.
+This is integrated with offsite rotations at the White River Junction, Vermont, Veterans Administration (VA) Hospital, a 3-month rotation in Pediatric Radiology at Boston Children's Hospital (BCH), and a 4 week course in radiologic-pathologic correlation given by the American Institute for Radiologic Pathology (AIRP) of the ACR.

 View rotation block schedules R1-R4 (PDF).